This Generation's Jargon

 We polled 2,000 Americans to see just how well they understand these words, how regularly they use them, and what the potential gaps are between generations, genders, and even sexual orientations.
 Curious to see how well baby boomers understand "Bye Felicia"?
 Read on to see what we discovered.

 What slang terms do participants use most regularly?
 It turns out, nearly 31 percent use "can't even" more than any other slang term.
 As one of the most well-known memes on the Internet today, "can't even" goes as far back as 2005, according to Know Your Meme, and was even used by country music singer Kacey Musgraves as she accepted an award at the 2014 Grammy Awards.
 If you've been on the Internet over the last decade, you've probably come in contact with someone who just "can't even."
+(Try using this slang the next time you discover an amazing 55+ community or get some terrific news about your physical health.)

 Almost 26 percent of respondents also use "done" on a regular basis.
 According to Refinery29, "done" is a way to admit being exasperated by something, and is one of the most used jargons by the 2,000 people surveyed.
 Over 20 percent of participants use "dead," while more than 16 percent use "savage," "basic," "yaaas," and "lit" regularly.